Sandalwood: Sufism

-In sufi tradition, sandalwood paste is applied on the sufi’s grave by the disciples as a mark of devotion.
-The tradition is borrowed from indian rituals and is practiced particularly among the Indian Subcontinent disciples.
-In the Tamil culture irrespective of religious identity, sandalwood paste or powder is applied to the graves of sufis as a mark of devotion and respect.
+In the Indian variants of Sufism, sandalwood paste is applied on a revered Sufi's grave by the disciples as a mark of devotion.
+The tradition is practiced particularly by devotees in the Indian subcontinent.
+In Tamil culture, irrespective of one's religious identity, sandalwood paste or powder is applied to the graves of Sufi saints as a mark of devotion and respect.

 East Asian religions

-In East Asia, sandalwood (檀木), is the most commonly used incense material by the Chinese, Korean and Japanese in worship and various ceremonies.
-However, some sects of Taoists, following the Ming Dynasty Taoist Manual, do not use lakawood but sandalwood (as well as benzoin resin, frankincense, foreign produced) incense, in worship.
+In East Asia, sandalwood (檀木) is the most commonly used incense material by the Chinese, Korean and Japanese in worship and various ceremonies.
+Some Taoist sects, following the Ming Dynasty Taoist Manual, avoid the use of sandalwood (as well as benzoin resin and frankincense) as incense in worship.
 In Korean Shamanism, sandalwood is considered the Tree of Life.
-It was trasmitted to China, the Korean Peninsula, and Japan during the eastward expansion of Buddhism.
+It was transmitted to China, the Korean Peninsula, and Japan during the eastward expansion of Buddhism.

 Zoroastrianism

 Zoroastrians offer sandalwood twigs to the afarganyu, the urn in which the fire is kept at the fire temple (called agiyari in Gujarati and dar-e mehr in Persian), to keep the fire burning during religious ceremonies.
 After the firekeeping priests complete the ceremony, attendees are allowed to come up to the afarganyu and place their own pieces of sandalwood into the fire.
 Fire has been a sacred symbol in the Zoroastrian religion since ancient times and it is considered very important to keep the fires in the temples constantly burning.
 Because of its high sensitivity to fire, sandalwood works very well for this.
-Also, the wood has been accepted by the Yasna and Yashts as an appropriate fuel for the fire.
+Also, the wood has been accepted by the Yasna and Yashts (sacred texts) as an appropriate fuel for the fire.
 It is offered to all of the three grades of fire in the fire temple, including the Atash Dadgahs.
 Sandalwood is not offered to the divo, a smaller lamp that is kept in the homes of Zoroastrians.
-Often, money is offered to the mobad (for religious expenditures) along with the sandalwood.
+Often, money is offered to the mobad (priest) as payment, along with sandalwood.
 Sandalwood is called sukhad in the Zoroastrian community.
 The sandalwood in the fire temple is often more expensive to buy than at a Zoroastrian store.
 It is often a source of income for the fire temple.